WeiguoMa/Quantum-C-EM/readme.md

-# Quantum error mitigation via different techniques
+# Quantum Computing and Error Mitigation

 ## Noise simulation with Qutip as Full matrix
+Not yet uploaded.

-## Noise simulation with TensorNetwork as MPDO State
+## Noise simulation via Matrix Product Density Operator
+Detailed information is provided in each project folder.

+## Error mitigation via Matrix Product State
 Detailed information is provided in each project folder.